How Often Should You Wash Your Car? Not Just for Aesthetics

 Depending on where you live, you should wash your car every few weeks.
 Westend61/Getty Images

 Your car is a major investment and you spend a ton of money maintaining it — oil changes, tire rotations, brake pads.
-But have you ever considered something as simple as washing your car as an investment, too?
-Just how often do you need to do it and how important is it?
+But have you ever considered something as simple as washing your car to be an investment too?
+Just how often should you wash your car, and how important is it?

 Sometimes it's obvious when your car needs a wash.
 After a long day of driving down a dusty, gravel road, for example.
 Or when that flock of birds takes aim at your car's hood while you're parked under what you think is an ideal shade tree.